 The company also offers an accelerated death benefit rider which allows policyholders access some of their death benefit while still alive, if diagnosed with a terminal illness.

-A third option to consider is the Guaranteed Issue Whole Life policy through AIG, which offers seniors with health complications a guaranteed issue life insurance plan option with no health questions asked.
+Another option to consider is the Guaranteed Issue Whole Life policy through Corebridge (AIG), which offers seniors with health complications a guaranteed issue life insurance plan option with no health questions asked.

 Key Takeaway: When looking for the best final expense life insurance companies, it’s important to consider factors such as financial stability, customer service record and competitive rates.